There are things to consider when you build or review your web applications for use with Acoustic™ Experience Analytics (Tealeaf).

 ---|---|

-Run W3C validation services on your web site |
+Run W3C validation services on your website |

-Experience Analytics products require that web sites conform to W3C standards, including having properly formed HTML.
-Make sure your web site complies to W3C standards to save time during the Experience Analytics integration process.
-The processing that Experience Analytics performs on web pages is significantly more complex than a simple rendering; meaning that just because web pages render correctly in a web browser, does not guarantee that they will replay with Experience Analytics. |
+Tealeaf products require that websites conform to W3C standards, including having properly formed HTML.
+Make sure your website complies with W3C standards to save time during the Tealeaf integration process.
+The processing that Tealeaf performs on web pages is significantly more complex than a simple rendering; meaning that just because web pages render correctly in a web browser, does not guarantee that they will replay with Tealeaf. |

 Use unique and common identifiers, as appropriate |